Learn the essential foundations

 What's the breakdown of the programme?

-Facebook group for sharing responses and peer support
+Discussion space for sharing responses and peer support.

 Will I receive any evidence I've completed the programme?

-Participants who engage with the tasks and share their responses in the Facebook group will receive a PDF certificate and LinkedIn recommendation.
+Participants who engage with the tasks and share their responses in the discussion space will receive a PDF certificate of completion and LinkedIn recommendation.

-Can I expect responses to my posts in the Facebook group?
+Can I expect responses to my posts in the discussion space?

-I will aim to respond to posts in the Facebook group in 24-72 hours, Monday-Thursday.
+I will aim to respond to posts within 24-72 hours, Monday-Thursday.

-What if I can't make the live group sessions?
+What if I can't make a live group session?

-I'm not a freelancer.
-How can I get this support?
+I'm not a self-employed, how can I get this support?

 If you are employed in the publishing industry, check out the Inclusion Incubator.
 If you are a very small independent publisher, please get in touch to discuss how I can best support you in laying the foundations for inclusion.

-If your questions hasn't been answered above, please get in touch.
+If your question hasn't been answered above, please get in touch.